Be their biggest champion

 Moving & Growing Strong

 Growing up doesn’t always happen in a straight line.
 Your child might fly through new words one month, then seem to pause that progress while they focus on learning to walk.
-This is a normal part of how children learn.
+This is a regular part of how children learn.

 Why Track Milestones?